 Dr. Peter Bayne Robertson was born in Howard Township (Chatham-Kent) on the 24th of February, 1864.
 He was the 3rd of 6 children born to John Robertson and the former Eliza McCallum.
 His siblings included; John Robertson, Angus Robertson, Mary Robertson, Susan Robertson and Margaret “Maggie” Robertson (who died at the age of 11).
 Dr. Robertson’s father was born in Scotland and his mother was born in Caledon, Ontario.
 The family farm was located in Howard Township.

 Dr. Robertson graduated from Trinity College in 1887.
 He set up his medical practice in Newbury (Middlesex County).

 On the 27th of June, 1894, Dr. Robertson married Margaret “Maggie” Clark in Howard Twp.
 She was born in Chatham-Kent on the 12th of May 1874, the eldest of 5 children and the only daughter of Alexander Clark and the former Christine McMillan.
 Her siblings were; John Alexander Clark, Alexander “Neil” Clark, Alexander Clark and James Gordon Clark and her parents were farmers.

 By 1908, the Robertson family was living in Ridgetown and Dr. Robertson had his medical office on Main Street.
 Dr. Robertson was a Mason.

 Dr. and Mrs Robertson moved to Windsor in 1928.
 He no longer made house calls or practiced medicine as a physician but Dr. Robertson worked as a pharmacist alongside his son Wallace and his daughter Christine who were both “druggists”.
 Wallace Robertson was married and lived on Wyandotte Street, but Christina was not married and lived with Dr. and Mrs. Robertson.

 Mrs. Robertson died at Grace Hospital in Windsor on the 22nd of May, 1929.

 Dr. Robertson’s son Wallace died on the 30th of July, 1930 at the age of 28.
 In 1930, Dr. Robertson lived at 340 London Street in Windsor and he carried on the business in the pharmacy until his retirement in July of 1935.

-Dr. Robertson died on the 25th of December, 1935.
+Dr. Robertson died at his residence on the 25th of December, 1935.
 At the time of his death he resided at 105 Elm Avenue in Windsor.
 Dr. and Mrs. Robertson, their son Wallace and their daughter Dorothy are all buried at Greenwood Cemetery in Ridgetown.